rootiest/zippy-klipper_config/guides/GUIDE-probe.md

 >
 > However, it's often easier to just get it close enough with the paper test (and a cold bed) Generally the expansion caused by heating the bed will make up the difference of your sheet of paper, but we can further refine the value during a print anyway (as shown below)

-When you run `TESTZ Z=-0.001` and other very small values then nozzle will life a little before lowering in a kind of bouncing motion.
+When you run `TESTZ Z=-0.001` and other very small values then nozzle will lift a little before lowering in a kind of bouncing motion.
 This often looks like it's hit a soft limit and not lowering, but it actually ***is*** still lowering.
 Klipper does this to get more precise movements and hopefully do less damage if it *does* hit the bed.
 The little bounce is normal, and it's still working!
 (You'll understand when you see it)

 ### Refining Z-offset